myyyyriaammm/container-id-detector/README.md

 The pipeline runs in two YOLO stages:

 1. **Stage 2 — Region detection**: locates the container code panel within the full image (YOLOv11n).
-2. **Stage 3 — Character recognition**: reads individual characters within the cropped region (35-class YOLO model).
+2. **Stage 3 — Character detection**: each individual character (`0`–`9`, `A`–`Z`) is treated as its own object class and detected directly by a YOLO model, rather than using traditional OCR — detected characters are then sorted spatially to reconstruct the container code.

 Detected characters are reassembled into a container ID and validated against the **ISO 6346 check-digit standard**, which mathematically verifies the code is legitimate (not just correctly formatted) before anything is logged.